Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 ```

 ### The PR
-Once you are confident that your change does what you want create a clean new branch off of your master branch.
+Once you are confident that your change does what you want, create a clean new branch off of your master branch.
 In theory this should match the upstream Master, but we'll make sure this isn't an issue below.

 ```
 user@my-mac ~> git switch master